lmadza18/P3_G6_Miniproject_Client/readme.md

 * **Niels Erik Raursø**
 * **Tor Arnth Petersen**

 See also the list of [contributors](https://github.com/lmadza18/P3_G6_Miniproject_Client/contributors) who participated in this project.

 ## Acknowledgments

 * Thanks to [Molly and Joy-Joy](https://www.goatslive.com/)
-* Thanks to Stackoverflow.com because... well we all know why...
 * etc